-Image 1 Caption: A diagram illustrating the dispersion of monochromatic light rays by a prism of made from 5 of the 6 conventional spectral color terms (orange is omitted).
+Image 1 Caption: A diagram illustrating the refraction of monochromatic light rays by a prism of made from 5 of the 6 conventional spectral color terms (orange is omitted).
 The black line segments are normals (i.e., the perpendiculars) to the glass medium interface.

 Features: